 Did you know that it’s not uncommon that when women get to the hospital in labor that they experience their contractions slowing down?
-As someone who has attended a lot of births, I will tell you that I’ve seen this happen on multiple occasions.
+As someone who has attended many births, I will tell you that I’ve seen this happen on multiple occasions.
 Our bodies respond better in labor when we are somewhere familiar.
-A place we trust, a place that’s dark, and has continuous hands on support.
-It’s only natural for our bodies to freak out and stall when we go to a place that is unfamiliar.
+A place we trust, a place that’s dark and has continuous hands-on support.
+It’s only natural for our bodies to freak out and stall when we go to an unfamiliar place.

 Our minds know better, but our bodies physiologically respond differently.
 The trick to keep things going is to make your hospital room and your experience feel more like home.
 The sights, smells, and feel.
-The more comfortable you are in the hospital the more your body will respond and will be able to relax, open, and allow things to progress.
-Here are some things to help you feel more at home at your hospital birth which in turn can help you have a more positive birth experience.
+The more comfortable you are in the hospital, the more your body will respond and will be able to relax, open, and allow things to progress.
+Here are some things to help you feel more at home at your hospital birth, which can help you have a more positive birth experience.

 1. Labor Gown

-As soon as you get into a triage room or your own labor and delivery room, the hospital will give you a hospital gown to wear during the labor and birth of your child.
+As soon as you get into a triage room or your labor and delivery room, the hospital will give you a hospital gown to wear during the labor and birth of your child.
 Their hospital gown allows your care providers to have easy access to reposition your external monitors, check your blood pressure, perform cervical exams, administer medications, and other interventions.
-The thing is, even though these gowns are convenient for everything necessary during birth, unfortunately, these gowns are very thin, are not soft whatsoever, and are overall plain ugly.
+Even though these gowns are convenient for everything necessary during birth, unfortunately, these gowns are very thin, are not soft whatsoever, and are overall plain ugly.
 Nothing about them is comfortable.
-And a lot of people associate these gowns to sick people lying in hospital beds.
-If only there was something that was just as function, but also cute and comfortable.
+And a lot of people associate these gowns with sick people lying in hospital beds.
+If only there were something just as functional but cute and comfortable.
 Oh wait, there is!

-Whether you are being induced, spontaneously go into labor, or are having a scheduled or emergency c-section, you should feel comfortable and confident during your baby’s birth, and that starts with what you are wearing.
+Whether you are being induced, spontaneously going into labor, or having an emergency or scheduled c-section, you should feel comfortable and confident during your baby’s birth.
+That starts with what you are wearing.
 This is why I love Kindred Bravely’s Bravely Labor and Delivery Gown.
-It’s a gown for every woman and for every birth.
+It’s a gown for every woman and every birth.

 Their gown combines the comfort of a soft, favorite t-shirt feel and the functionality of a hospital gown.
-It features a Velcro front, allowing you to have skin-to-skin with your newborn without removing your gown, as well as easy access for your medical team to adjust your external baby monitors, do ultrasounds, get an epidural, and have C-section incision inspections.
+It features a Velcro front, allowing you to have skin-to-skin with your newborn without removing your gown.
+It has easy access for your medical team to adjust your external baby monitors, do ultrasounds, get an epidural, and have C-section incision inspections.

-The labor gown also features easy to use snaps along both shoulders.
+The labor gown also features easy-to-use snaps along both shoulders.
 These snaps allow you to have convenient access for breastfeeding and make the IV transition go smoothly.
-You don’t want to be all tangled up with your gown hanging around your IV tubes.
+You don’t want to be tangled up with your gown hanging around your IV tubes.

 This pregnancy hospital gown also includes two large pockets.
 Who doesn’t love having pockets?!
-This way you can have your phone with you, chapstick, or other essentials.
+You can have your phone with you, chapstick, or other essentials.
 Super convenient!

 What I also really like about this gown is that you can walk the hospital halls without the worry of showing your backside.
 Since this delivery gown doesn’t have snaps on the back, you will be comfortable while lying in bed, and you won’t experience “drafts” or unexpected flashings.
-It really is the updated, much needed gown we’ve all been waiting for.
-Be sure to order one of these and add this to your hospital bag.
-Use discount code BC-HOSPITAL20 for 20% off your gown!
-Active until July 31st!
+It really is the updated, much-needed gown we’ve all been waiting for.
+Order one of these and add this to your hospital bag.

 Another thing that the hospital gives you once you arrive is nonskid socks.
-The reason is they don’t want you to slip and fall while walking around the hospital or in your room and potentially hurt yourself or your baby.
-The socks that they give you are usually some awkward color, scratchy feeling, and an awkward way-too-big size.
+They don’t want you to slip and fall while walking around the hospital or in your room and potentially hurt yourself or your baby.
+The socks they give you are usually some awkward color, scratchy feeling, and an awkward way-too-big size.
 This is why I needed to find a new alternative.
 These are the perfect ones. 🙂

-These Labor and Delivery Socks from Kindred Bravely are extremely soft, will keep your feet warm and cozy before and after giving birth, and will keep you safe.
+These Labor and Delivery Socks from Kindred Bravely are extremely soft, keep your feet warm and cozy before and after birth, and keep you safe.
 No slipping and falling for you!
 These are ankle socks made with terry knit and are such a great gift to bring a mother-to-be.
 Make a statement with your labor socks and check these out!
-Use discount code BC-HOSPITAL20 for 20% off your Bravely Socks!
-Active until July 31st!

-To feel good during labor and birth think of all of your senses that you can influence — smell, sight, touch, taste and sound.
-We covered touch with the Kindred Bravely Labor and Delivery Gown and Non Skid Brave Socks.
+To feel good during labor and birth, think of all of your senses that you can influence — smell, sight, touch, taste, and sound.
+We covered touch with the Kindred Bravely Labor and Delivery Gown and Non-Skid Brave Socks.
 Now we are on to sound.
-Playing music or positive affirmations during your labor that you’ve been listening to during your pregnancy can help you in labor.
-It can help you get into a groove and will set the tone–especially if you have the music playing out loud.
+Playing music or positive birth affirmations during your labor that you’ve been listening to during your pregnancy can help you in labor.
+It can help you get into a groove and set the tone, especially if the music is playing out loud.
 It’s been proven that listening to music can help promote relaxation, reduce anxiety, and lift your mood and energy.
 For inspiration, here are 100+ songs to put on your birth playlist.

 4. Focal Point